-Chemical determination of halide content by titration was for many years the usual routine method for determining the “sea salt” content of sea water samples.
-This method, which known as Mohr method (Mohr, 1856), consist of titrating a sample of seawater with silver nitrate solution of known concentration to the point where all halides (chloride plus a small amount of bromide ) have been precipitated as silver halide, as detected by suitable indicators or electrode systems.
-A 15ml Knudsen pipette is used to measure the sea water sample into the titration vessel.
-This pipette differs from the standard type in that, after filling, the volume of sample is defined by rotation of a 3-way stopcock fitted at the upper end.
+Chemical determination of halide content by titration was for many years the usual routine method for determining the “sea salt” content of seawater samples.
+This method, which known as the Mohr method (Mohr, 1856), consists of titrating a sample of seawater with silver nitrate solution of known concentration to the point where all halides (chloride plus a small amount of bromide ) have been precipitated as silver halide, as detected by suitable indicators or electrode systems.
+A 15ml Knudsen pipette is used to measure the seawater sample into the titration vessel.
+This pipette differs from the standard type in that, after filling, the volume of the sample is defined by the rotation of a 3-way stopcock fitted at the upper end.

 Clu = Cls × Tu × Ws \ Ts × Wu

 Clu and Cls – chlorinity of unknown and standard,

 Wu and Ws – the weight of unknown and standard,

 Tu and Ts – silver nitrate titre for unknown and standard.

 A modification of the Knudsen titration has been suggested by the Grasshoff and Wensk (1972).
-This uses a Metrohm incremental piston burette in place of Knudsen burette; the absence of greased stopcocks from the system is stated to improve markedly the convience and accuracy of shipboard analysis.
+This uses a Metrohm incremental piston burette in place of Knudsen burette; the absence of greased stopcocks from the system is stated to improve markedly the convenience and accuracy of the shipboard analysis.

 Potentiometric endpoint determination has been utilized by several workers to enhance the precision of the silver nitrate titration.
 Reeburgh and Carpenter (1964) used a differential electrochemical system for endpoint detection.

 One of the major drawbacks of manual titration methods lies in the time taken per sample and the operators skill requiered.
 A semi-automatic method of chlorinity titration has been described (Jarner and Aren,1970) which reduces the time per sample to 5min while retining high precision (0.004‰ in chlorinity).